 The HEER project comprises a ‘Stories of Everyday Racism’ website modelled on the End Everyday Racism website at University of Cambridge, and a story making activity that is underpinned by the methodology of solidarity* also pioneered by the End Everyday Racism team at the University of Cambridge.

 The HEER website provides a place for staff at the University of Oxford who have experienced or witnessed everyday racism to record their stories anonymously.
 Staff will need a current institutional email account to access the site and submit their story (email addresses are only used to verify that the user is a member of the institution; it will not be stored or used to identify individuals).
-A short video advertising the HEER project and will be used to raise awareness of everyday racism.

 Alongside the website, a series of HEER story making events will provide collective and supportive spaces (and accompanying refreshments) for people who have experienced or witnessed racism to write and submit their stories and together to reflect on the impacts of those experiences.